Orville Jenkins Articles Menu

 Discussion List Comment:

 The US has a heritage of Christianity.
 It is appropriate and worthwhile to recognize that.
-Oh, and by the way, this doesn't violates the "separation of church and state clause."
+Oh, and by the way, this doesn't violates the "separation clause" that preserves the independence of of church and state.
 Those that claim that it does don't really understand where we've come from and what that really means.

 Thoughts in Response: